rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  I don't know if he's read the science or he's just,
 *  knowing Rick, he's probably just because he's so Yoda-like,
 *  he's probably intuited.
-*  You know, he has supernatural levels of insight.
+*  Yeah, his supernatural levels of insight.
 *  Tens of thousands of scientific articles,
 *  but he's absolutely right.
 *  One of the ways if you really wish to remember your dreams
 *  is not just jump up out of bed
 *  and start trying to write them down, don't.
 *  Lie in bed, keep your eyes closed
-*  and gradually rehearse that dream over and over in your mind,
+*  and gradually rehearse that dream over and over in your mind
 *  almost as though you're scoring it into the etched surface
-*  of your memory trace more and more.
+*  of your memory trace more and more
-*  And gradually when you've re-capitulated
+*  and gradually when you've re sort of capitulated
 *  and piece back the jigsaw puzzle,
 *  then gradually open your eyes, start to dictate,
 *  start to write down, but don't do it immediately
 *  because as soon as you start doing it,
-*  it begins to float away, it begins to dissolve
+*  it begins to float away, begins to dissolve in a way
-*  in a way that's, you're running
+*  that's sort of, you're running
-*  and you're trying to reach your hand out.
+*  and you're trying to reach your hand out and grab them.
-*  It's like paper, it's like fog.
 *  Exactly, yeah.
 *  That's why I use the voice memos.
 *  Last night I woke up in the middle of the night from a dream